For what purpose

 High-performance computing is concerned with the use of parallel programs on compute clusters.
 A cluster is a set of computers that are connected together and configured so as to appear as a single, large, machine.
 It is used for large-scale scientific computations.

 A typical desktop workstation is able to perform several dozens billion floating-point arithmetic operations per seconds, while a typical cluster as we are discussing here can do 200 to 300 times more operations per seconds.
 That compute power lies in the large number of CPUs present in the cluster, but also in the large memories (10 times to 20 times the memory of a typical workstation) and very fast interconnect (100 to 1000 times the office connection.)
 While the computing power is enormous, not every program/application can benefit of it ; only parallel programs, that use several CPUs at the same time, can run fast on clusters.
 Serial programs, that only use one CPU at a time, will not benefit from clusters, and might even run slower on a cluster than on a recent high-end laptop.

-On the university campus, we operate three clusters :
+On the university campus, we operate two clusters :